Summer Workshop in Research Methods

 What is the Summer Workshop in Research Methods?

-George Mason University is excited to host its fourth Summer Research Workshop, June 8-14, 2025.
+George Mason University is excited to host its fifth Summer Research Workshop, June 15-16, 2026, in collaboration with American University School of Education.

-Workshop attendance is free (including campus housing and meals).
-Travel is not included.
+Workshop attendance is free.
+Travel, housing, and meals are not included.

 During this Summer Research Institute, participating fellows will: